ChristChurchMayfair/ccm-main-gatsby/src/content/missionpartners/linleys.missionpartner.md

 image: ./Linleys.png
 imageOrientation: landscape
 ---
-* Pray for the Church across in southern Africa as they send out workers to some of the 1,000 unreached people groups throughout Africa.
+* Pray for the Church across southern Africa as they send out workers to some of the 1,000 unreached people groups throughout Africa.
-* Pray for AIM and the Linleys as they mobilise, support and partner with the African Church in this.
+* Pray for Mat in his role with AIM.
+Pray for God’s help to mobilise, support and partner with the African Church in Namibia, Lesotho, Mozambique, Madagascar and other Indian Ocean islands.
-* Pray for the Linleys as they begin this new assignment – for vision, inspiration, boldness, compassion and wisdom – and for a God-honouring family life with Jesus at the centre.
+* Pray for the students taking the Diploma in Family Health for Clinical Officers, taught by Katy is leading is going well.
+Pray that these future leaders would catch and develop a vision for medical mission with which to inspire others.